neverix/rlhf-trojan-2024-cod/README.md

 The algorithm saves to a persistent cache.
 Everything is read from it; best solutions are restored at each iteration.
 The algorithm is paranoid and optimizes as hard as possible.
 It's possible to restore for ease of development.
 "Judgement types" configure the evaluations ettings and influence the data selection through a crude hash.

+At every iteration, the algorithm faces the same task.
+Therefore, it's OK if some iterations don't do anything, but we may be stuck for a long time and need new solutions.
+Because of this, there is a lot of randomness in the parameters.

 Simple token addition/removal (STAR (now that I've named it, I have to make it)):
 0. Same as for prompt search
 1. Start with an empty prompt